Toni Townes-Whitley: Career

 Townes-Whitley began her career as a Peace Corps teacher in Gabon, West Africa.
 She worked as a policy analyst with the General Accounting Office.
 For six years, she was a stay-at-home mother, and returned to work in 1997.

 She was a program and budget analyst for the public school system in Washington, D.C.
 After that, she joined the government affairs office of Arthur Andersen, an international accounting firm, as a management consultant.
 Later, she served as vice president for global public sector, system integration, and consulting at Unisys; and vice president and managing partner for Unisys Global Industries in North America.

 In 2010, Townes-Whitley was appointed senior vice president, Civilian Agency Programs (CAP), for CGI Federal, a government IT consulting firm, and served in that role for a few years.
 In 2014, she was named chief operating officer.

 For a brief period, she served as CGI's president.

 In 2015, Townes-Whitley joined Microsoft as corporate vice president for global industry.
 In 2019, she was promoted to president of U.S. regulated industries.
 During her eight year tenure at Microsoft, she led initiatives focused on corporate responsibility.
-Her goal was to reduce the company's carbon footprint and establish an ethics framework for artificial intelligence.
+Additionally, she oversaw initiatives related to corporate responsibility, including sustainability and artificial intelligence governance.
 She also worked to promote gender diversity and support women seeking corporate board roles within the company.
-One of her notable contributions during this time includes successfully securing a $10 billion cloud-computing contract with the Pentagon in late 2019.
+In late 2019, Microsoft was awarded a $10-billion U.S. Department of Defense cloud computing contract.

 In 2023, Townes-Whitley was named CEO of Science Applications International Corporation (SAIC), a technology company based in Reston, Virginia.
 SAIC specializes in providing engineering, digital, and artificial intelligence solutions primarily for government agencies, including national defense and space entities such as the United States Army, Navy, and Space Force, as well as various branches of the federal government.
+In October 2025, Townes-Whitley stepped down as CEO of SAIC.

 Townes-Whitley serves as guest lecturer on technology, ethics and entrepreneurism in the public sector at Stanford and Princeton Universities.